+- Table of Contents

-- 1. Introduction to JavaScript
+- Introduction to JavaScript

 - Learning goals

 - Before you start

 - Reading material

-- 2. Your First JavaScript Program
+- Your First JavaScript Program

 - Reading material

 - Exercise

-- 3. Data Types and Variables
+- Data Types and Variables

 - Reading material

 - Exercise

-- Sample solution

-- 4. Branching
+- Branching

 - Reading material

 - Exercise

 - Sample solution

-- 5. For Loops and Arrays
+- For Loops and Arrays

 - Reading material

 - Exercise

 - Sample solution

-- 6. Functions and While Loops
+- Functions and While Loops

 - Reading material

 - Exercise

 - Sample solution

-- 7. Strings and Objects
+- Strings and Objects

 - Reading material

+- Exercises

+- Part 1

-- Exercises: Part 1 & 2
+- Part 2

 - Sample solution

-Appendix: Working with the Terminal application
+- Appendix A: Working with the Terminal application

 - What is a command prompt/terminal?

 - How do I use a terminal window?

 - The Working Directory

 - Other useful commands

-You're Ready!
+- You're Ready!

-Introduction to JavaScript
+1. Introduction to JavaScript

-This pre-reading is designed to give you an introduction to JavaScript programming.
-You should be able to follow it even if you've done little or no programming before, but if you are completely unfamiliar with JavaScript, then we suggest trying out the free 'Learn JavaScript' course on Codecademy first.
-The goal is to equip you with enough JavaScript knowledge for the TechSwitch online tests and interviews, and to enable you to hit the ground running in the bootcamp.
+This pre-reading is designed to teach you the basics of JavaScript programming.
+You should be able to follow it even if you've done little or no programming before.
+The goal is to equip you with enough JavaScript knowledge for the interviews, and allow you to hit the ground running in the bootcamp.